 Stop Consonants

-A stop consonant, also known as a plosive, is a type of consonant sound characterized by the complete closure of the vocal tract which obstructs the airflow, followed by a sudden release.
+A stop consonant, also known as a plosive, is a type of consonant sound characterised by the complete closure of the vocal tract which obstructs the airflow, followed by a sudden release.
 This closure creates a build-up of air pressure behind the closure, which is then released with an audible burst when the closure is released.

 For example, in the word ‘hot’, there is a brief stopping of air priot to the /t/ sound.
 The air is then released on the /t/ sound which is what makes the plosive sounds of RP distintly aspirated.